srahman-24/RJClust/README.md

 To use the RJ clustering, the following steps are needed.

-1. All the .R files and .csv file should be downloaded in the same folder RJ.
+1. All the .R  and .cpp files and .csv file should be downloaded in the same folder RJ.
 2. Set the current folder as the working directory.
 Example: setwd("~/Documents/Clustering/RJ")
 3. Install 2 external packages "mclust" and "infotheo" by the commands: